Health-Care Administration — M.H.A.

 While the assigned hours will be spent at the organization, the student’s work will be guided and evaluated through a course they have registered for on Canvas/LiveText.
 The number of units for which a student will need to register will vary according to the hours or projects the student will complete each quarter.
 The practicum coordinator and/or program director will work closely with students and their mentors in monitoring student progress.
 Students will present their experiences to the program faculty and site supervisors in final papers and oral presentations.

-Students who are accepted into the program with five years or more of health-care management experience will complete a consulting project focusing on identified weak areas within the program learning outcomes.
+Students who are accepted into the program with five years or more of health-care management experience will complete a consulting project focusing on identified weaknesses within the program learning outcomes.
 These students will work with the program faculty to meet these requirements in a directed study course.

 Students who are accepted into the program from a clinical background, or who are enrolled in a professional clinical program concurrent with enrollment in the M.H.A. degree program, are required to complete 400 hours in their practicum—with their clinical education being counted as exposure to practical and professional development.